-Being from a multidisciplinary academic background I developed my interest in learning about the processes and interactions within the Earth system among which land-atmosphere interaction is critical.
-My Ph.D. research work is focussed on understanding the relationship between surface meteorological variables and boundary layer dynamics at sub-daily to diurnal scale.
-For instance, understanding how one can look for the link between evaporation and boundary layer growth.
-Present work has shown significant information about evaporation and boundary layer growth which can be obtained from the diurnal evolution of temperatures.
+Being from a multidisciplinary academic background I developed my interest in processes and interactions within the Earth system among which land-atmosphere interaction is fascinating.
+My Ph.D. research work is focussed on understanding the relationship between surface meteorological variables, specially temperatures and surface energy balance partitioning at sub-daily to diurnal scale.
+For instance,

-Recently I am working on humidity, evaporation and boundary layer model in collaboration with Boston University.
+For my research stay I worked on evaporation and boundary layer model in collaboration with Boston University

 Panwar, A., Kleidon, A., & Renner, M. (2019).
 Do surface and air temperatures contain similar imprints of evaporative conditions?.
 Geophysical Research Letters, 46. https://doi.org/10.1029/2019GL082248